sqmasep/arbalet/README.md

 abs // absolute

 // Example
+@import 'arbalet'

 .myelement
     pos rel // relative
 ```

 ### Flex

-`dflex()` is one of the most complete and useful mixins because it allows you to chain the arguments in whatever order you want.
+`dflex()` is one of the most complete and useful mixins because it allows you to chain arguments in whatever order you want.
 Arbalet is figuring out which arg is what and does the job for you.
 When you call it with or without argument, it automatically writes `display: flex;`

 #### justify-content